Spike Trivet: Independent circuit (2016–present)

-Progress Wrestling (2016–2024)
+Progress Wrestling (2016–present)

 Every made his professional wrestling debut in Progress Wrestling at PTNTL:4, an event promoted on August 8, 2016, where he fell short to Chuck Mambo in singles competition.

 During his time in the company, he competed in various o the promotion's signature events entitled as "chapters".
 At PROGRESS Chapter 76: Hello Wembley! on September 30, 2018, he took part in a battle royal won by Chuck Mambo and also involving Chris Ridgeway, Drew Parker, Danny Duggan, Rickey Shane Page and others.
 At PROGRESS Chapter 82 on December 30, 2018, he competed in a six-way match won by Chris Ridgeway and also involving Jody Fleisch, Mark Haskins, Shigehiro Irie and Travis Banks.
 Every has been part of the "Do Not Resuscitate" stable.
 At PROGRESS Chapter 85: Progro.Naut on March 9, 2019, he teamed up with stablemates Chuck Mambo and William Eaver to defeat Eddie Dennis, Jimmy Havoc and Mark Haskins in a six-man tag team match.
 At Chapter 95: Still Chasing from September 15, 2019, he competed in a 30-person royal rumble match for the inaugural Progress Proteus Championship won by Paul Robinson and also involving many other notable opponents, both male and female such as Dan Moloney, Eddie Kingston, Ilja Dragunov, Jonathan Gresham, Session Moth Martina, Mike Bailey and Millie McKenzie.
 Every chased for the PROGRESS Tag Team Championship as he teamed up with Chuck Mambo at PROGRESS Chapter 94 on August 25, 2019, and unsuccessfully challenged Aussie Open (Kyle Fletcher and Mark Davis) in a number one contendership match for the titles.
 He shared a feud with Cara Noir which concluded at PROGRESS Chapter 135 on June 4, 2022, in an I Quit match after which the loser was forced to leave Progress.
 Every won the match as he sent Noir off the promotion.
 Every moved to the world title scene beginning with PROGRESS Chapter 136 from July 24, 2022, where he won an eight-way contendership match also involving Axel Tischer, Dan Moloney, Danny Black, Gene Munny, Kid Lykos II, Man Like DeReiss and Robbie X. At PROGRESS Chapter 139 Warriors Come Out To Play on August 28, 2022, Every successfully cashed in his opportunity on Big Damo who previously defended the world title against Dan Moloney the same night and became champion.
 Every would eventually lose the PROGRESS World Championship to Kid Lykos in a steel cage match at Chapter 163: Twisted Metal on February 25, 2024.

-Spike Trivet he is Last Match in April 2024 where is Losing Effort to Luke Jacobs.